The Y5 class is taught by Mrs Tamsin Pulley. Teaching and Learning is supported by Miss Emma Latus and Mrs Jayne Pascoe.

 Please come and see us if you have any questions or concerns.

-Our topic for this term is 'What on Earth is it like in the Cosmos?'
+Our topic for this term is 'Who told the story of Beowulf?'

-Using the book 'Cosmic' as our inspiration, we will explore how authors create settings and characters in their writing.
-We will be using this information to write our own 'cosmic' themed stories.
-In our non-fiction work we will be writing explanation texts and newspaper reports linked to events that have happened in space exploration.
+Using the book 'Beowulf' as our inspiration, we will explore how settings and characters are created, developed and portrayed in writing.
+We will be using this information to write our own 'monster' themed stories.
+Linked to the story, we will be writing formal and informal letters between some of the characters, exploring their thoughts and feelings.
+In our non-fiction work we will be writing persuasive battle speeches as well as historical recounts about the events of 1066.

-Children will have two PE sessions each week - please make sure your child has their PE kit in school every Tuesday and Wednesday.
+Children will have two PE sessions each week - please make sure your child has their PE kit in school every Wednesday.

-This term, we will be learning skills for 'invasion' games such as netball and hockey.
+This term, we will be learning skills for Gym Sequences and Boxercise on Wednesday afternoons.

 The children will be learning about computer coding and how to control an object on the screen using the coding software 'Scratch'.
 They will be creating their own 'Space Invaders' game.